TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-01-18-failing-with-podman.md

 My options at this point were:

-1. Move all my code to a Windows drive (C: or E:) — that's *slow*, especially for git operations from within a Linux container
+1. Move all my code to a Windows drive (C: or E:): that's *slow*, especially for git operations from within a Linux container
-2. Clone repos inside the Podman machine directly — then I lose all my tooling, git credentials, SSH keys, and dotfiles
+2. Clone repos inside the Podman machine directly: then I lose all my tooling, git credentials, SSH keys, and dotfiles
-3. Install Podman natively inside Ubuntu WSL instead of using the Windows Podman — this is its own can of worms and might not work seamlessly with VS Code either
+3. Install Podman natively inside Ubuntu WSL instead of using the Windows Podman: this is its own can of worms and might not work seamlessly with VS Code either
 4. Go back to Docker Desktop

 ## The trade-offs